Stoddard solvent poisoningTexsolve S poisoning; Varsol 1 poisoning

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-Recovery depends on how much damage there was to the lung.
+Recovery depends on how much damage there is to the lung.